chronophage/kon-reh/ttrpg/reference/splatbooks/kon'reh_assets.md

 **1. Asset (Standard): The Cartwright's Paradox Box**
 *   **Cost:** 8 XP
 *   **Effect:** A small, enigmatic puzzle box or set of rules.
 Once per session, as an action, you can present a logical paradox, dilemma, or counterintuitive plan related to the current situation.
 If you can convincingly argue the paradox (Wits + Insight, DV 3), you and your allies gain a +1 die bonus to the next relevant roll or action as the opposition hesitates or is confused.
-If you fail, you generate 1 CP (representing the confusion causing a misstep).
+If you fail, you generate 1 (SB) (representing the confusion causing a misstep).
 *   **Narrative Hook:** This Asset embodies the Cartwright's love of turning logic against itself.

 **2. Asset (Standard): Dhaharan Tithe Charter**